Ruby Bridges School Year Program

 Ruby Bridges Elementary

-The first of this type of program, the Ruby Bridges Comprehensive After School Program, brings Camp EDMO™’s experiential camp learning environment to the daily after school arena.
-Now in its second year, the Ruby Bridges program serves youth in grades K-5th at Ruby Bridges Elementary and encompasses a broad range of focus areas including: STEAM, Social/Emotional Learning, academic support, youth development, and sports and recreation.
+The first of its kind, the Ruby Bridges Comprehensive After School Program, brings EDMO®’s experiential camp learning environment to the daily after school arena.
+The Ruby Bridges EDMO program serves youth in grades K-5th at Ruby Bridges Elementary and encompasses a broad range of focus areas including: STEAM, Social/Emotional Learning, academic support, youth development, and sports and recreation.
 This program runs daily from the end of school until 6pm each school day.

 Students in the Camp EDMO® Comprehensive After School Program receive 60 minutes of Camp EDMO STEAM enrichment curriculum on full school days and 90 minutes on early release or minimum days.
 All curriculum is geared towards K-1, 2-3, and 4-5 grade level groupings so that curriculum is developmentally appropriate.